Skip to content

 The Axiomatic Color is designed to be the “Source of Truth” for your color palette.
 However, we know that design happens in tools like Figma.
 This guide explains how to bridge the gap.

-1. Configure & Solve: Use the Theme Builder or edit color-config.json to define your system.
+1. Configure & Solve: Use the Theme Studio or edit color-config.json to define your system.

 2. Export: Run the CLI to generate a W3C Design Tokens (DTCG) file.